Mira Calix: Commissioned work

-In 2016, Calix presented Moving Museum35, a multichannel mixed media sound artwork installed in a commuter bus in Nanjing, China.
+In 2016, Calix presented Moving Museum35, a multichannel mixed-media sound artwork installed in a commuter bus in Nanjing, China.
 The installation ran for three months and was the first public artwork presented in the city.
 It was supported by the British Council, JCDecaux, Amnua Museum of Contemporary Art and Nanjing University of The Arts as part of UKinChina2015.

 In 2017, Calix wrote the scores for two productions in the Royal Shakespeare Company's Rome Season directed by Angus Jackson: Julius Caesar for brass and electronics and Coriolanus for string quartet and soprano.
-The plays ran for the entire year between the RSC theatre in Stratford-Upon Avon and the Barbican in London.
+The plays ran for the entire year between the RSC theatre in Stratford-upon-Avon and the Barbican in London.

-In 2018, Calix created "viccissitude of the divided and united", a score for choir presented as a large scale multichannel sound and light installation in collaboration with Tom Piper.
-The work "Beyond the Deepening Shadow" was commissioned by Historic Palaces London and presented at the Tower of London, to mark the centenary of the end of the Great War.
+In 2018, Calix created "vicissitude of the divided and united", a score for choir presented as a large-scale multichannel sound and light installation in collaboration with Tom Piper.
+The work "Beyond the Deepening Shadow" was commissioned by Historic Palaces London and presented at the Tower of London to mark the centenary of the end of the Great War.
 She chose to use the text of the remarkable but forgotten poet Mary Borden to connect the geopolitical turbulence of that period and the divisiveness of the current climate.

 In 2019, Calix presented a multidisciplinary performance and installation artwork at Bozar in Brussels in response to artist Michelangelo Pistoletto's "Third Paradise" project.

-In 2020, Calix created a new digital-instrument that re-voices John Cage's music in response to the percussiveness of his sounds, extending the scope of the Sonatas using her own, idiomatic sound-world, and making connections between Cage's music and contemporary, electronics.
-She brings body into the work, transcribing and reciting recordings of Cage's life-partner, Merce Cunningham, leading dance rehearsals for the release and project titled "John Cage remixed".
+In 2020, Calix created a new digital-instrument that re-voices John Cage's music in response to the percussiveness of his sounds, extending the scope of the Sonatas using her own, idiomatic sound-world, and making connections between Cage's music and contemporary electronics.
+She brings body into the work, transcribing and reciting recordings of Cage's life partner, Merce Cunningham, leading dance rehearsals for the release and project titled "John Cage remixed".

-In 2021, Calix exhibited "16 weeks", an audio visual artwork part of a series of works based on the signification of data, at Mimosa House, London.
+In 2021, Calix exhibited "16 weeks", an audiovisual artwork part of a series of works based on the signification of data, at Mimosa House, London.

 Recording history

 Calix's debut album, One on One, was released by Warp on 6 March 2000.
 This was followed by the studio albums Skimskitta in 2003 and Eyes Set Against the Sun in 2007.
 Two albums of commissioned works, 3 Commissions (2004) and The Elephant In The Room: 3 Commissions (2008), were also released on Warp Records.
 Lost Foundling, a collaboration with Mark Clifford of the band Seefeel, was released on Aperture Records in 2010.
 Her Utopia EP, was released on Warp Records in 2019.
 The record shares its title with the short film written and directed by Adam Thirlwell, for which she wrote the original score.
-There have also been numerous remixes and contributions to compilations and two installation related releases on The Vinyl Factory.
+There have also been numerous remixes and contributions to compilations and two installation-related releases on The Vinyl Factory.
 Her original scores for Julius Caesar and Coriolanus are available through the Royal Shakespeare Company imprint.
 Calix ran a bespoke Calix Portal through Bleep Records, on which many of her classical works can be found.